TheDarKnight46/RHO_Challenge/README.md

 It can be ```host``` or ```ayr```.

-## Request Answer Object Structure (Main Schema)
+## RequestAnswer Object Structure (Main Schema)

-This is the structure of the returned Request Answer Objects:
+This is the structure of the returned RequestAnswer Objects:

 ```java
 {